opulo-inc/ohai/docs/lumen/x-gantry/index.md

 *   Install 2x `linear-rail` by aligning them against the bumps found on `x-gantry-front`

 	*   Uses 3x `M3x12-self-tapping-button-head` per `linear-rail`
-	*   Tighten each bolt to 0.5 N/M
+	*   Tighten each bolt in place with the electic torque driver

 	<img src="images/image44.jpg"/>